ShareGate Desktop is a client-side application that interacts between your source and destination environments.

 When using the app

-To connect to your environment and perform actions using ShareGate Desktop, the app impersonates you.
-Though it acts like you, your network can still identify it as an application performing actions and not you directly.
+The app impersonates you in order to connect to the environment and perform actions using ShareGate Desktop.
+Your network identifies this as an application performing actions and not you directly.

 - Required permissions - To perform actions, the app requires users to have certain permissions at both the SharePoint source and destination.
 For full details on what permissions a user needs, see Administrative permissions.